-- review this Policy and its effectiveness annually; nominate a Safeguarding Governor to act as the lead Governor for child protection and safeguarding issues in the School: - ensure that staff undergo regular updated safeguarding training (including online safety and understanding the filtering and monitoring systems and processes in place); - ensure that the Safeguarding Governor (Ms Rachel Pickthall) will liaise with the Local Authority and/or external agencies in the event an allegation or Safeguarding concern is made against the Head; - ensure that mechanisms are in place to assist staff to understand and discharge their role and responsibilities as set out in Part one (or Annex A if appropriate) of KCSIE, 2024; - remedy any deficiencies or weaknesses regarding Child Protection policies or procedures that are brought to its attention without delay.

-- comply with their safeguarding duties under legislation and ensure that the policies, procedures, and training in the School are effective and always comply with the law; - ensure that all governors and trustees receive appropriate safeguarding and child protection (including online) training at induction.
-This training should equip them with the knowledge to provide strategic challenge to test and assure themselves that the safeguarding policies and procedures in place in schools and colleges are effective and support the delivery of a robust whole school approach to safeguarding (KCSIE, 2024): - be aware of their obligations under the Human Rights Act 1998, (specifically, Article 3, 8 14 and Protocol 1), The Equality Act 2010, (including the Public Sector Equality Duty), and their local multi-agency safeguarding arrangements (KCSIE, 2024).
-(See Appendix B); - ensure that the School contributes to inter-agency working in line with statutory guidance; ensure that pupils are taught about safeguarding (including on-line safety and that this teaching is integrated, aligned, and considered as part of the whole school safeguarding approach and has regard to Teaching Standards; - ensure that the School contributes to inter-agency working in line with statutory guidance; - ensure that pupils are taught about safeguarding (including online safety).
+- review this Policy and its effectiveness annually; - nominate a Safeguarding Governor to act as the lead Governor for child protection and safeguarding issues in the School; - ensure that Staff undergo regular updated safeguarding training (including online safety and understanding the filtering and monitoring systems and processes in place).); - ensure that the Safeguarding Governor (Ms. Rachel Pickthall) will consult with the Local Authority and/or external agencies in the event an allegation or Safeguarding concern is made against the Head; - ensure that mechanisms are in place to assist Staff to understand and discharge their role and responsibilities as set out in Part one (or Annex A if appropriate) of KCSIE, 2025; - remedy any deficiencies or weaknesses regarding Child Protection policies or procedures that are brought to its attention without delay; - comply with their safeguarding duties under legislation and ensure that the policies, procedures, and training in the School are effective and always comply with the law; - ensure that all Governors and trustees receive appropriate safeguarding and child protection (including online) training at induction.
+This training should equip them with the knowledge to provide strategic challenge to test and assure themselves that the safeguarding policies and procedures in place in schools and colleges are effective and support the delivery of a robust whole school approach to safeguarding (KCSIE, 2025); - be aware of their obligations under the Human Rights Act 1998, (specifically, Article 3, 8 14 and Protocol 1), The Equality Act 2010, (including the Public Sector Equality Duty), and their local multi-agency safeguarding arrangements (KCSIE, 2025).
+(See Appendix B); - ensure that the School contributes to inter-agency working in line with statutory guidance;

+ensure that pupils are taught about safeguarding (including online safety) and that this teaching is integrated, aligned and considered as part of the whole-school safeguarding approach and has regard to Teaching Standards.

-6. MyConcern - Cloud based Safeguarding Software
+6. MyConcern

-MyConcern is the School's simple to use, safe and secure software for recording and managing all safeguarding concerns.
+MyConcern is the School's simple to use, safe and secure cloud-based software for recording and managing all safeguarding concerns.
 The system enables all Staff to record any safeguarding concern, safe in the knowledge that a proper record has been made and that the DSL(s) have been automatically notified.
 It also equips the DSL to assess each concern and manage any ongoing action that needs to be taken.
 MyConcern does not replace 'Pupilnotes' or the use of iSAMS.

-Academic and Behavioural concerns are sent via Pupilnotes, and Staff should use iSAMS to raise concerns, praise, and sanctions.
+Academic and Behavioural concerns are sent via Pupilnotes and Staff should use iSAMS to raise concerns, praise, and sanctions.
 MyConcern is used for safeguarding concerns only.
-It is true to say that under achievement or persistent behavioural concerns may be a warning sign for underlying safeguarding concerns and the DSL will monitor this carefully, and, if necessary, upload information to MyConcern that has been sent via Pupilnotes or ask Staff to so.
+It is true to say that under achievement or persistent behavioural concerns may be a warning sign for underlying safeguarding concerns and the DSL will monitor this carefully, and, if necessary, upload information to MyConcern that has been sent via Pupilnotes or ask Staff to do so.

-As highlighted in KCSIE Part 4 September 2024, all low-level concerns should also be recorded, including details of concern, how the concern arose, and the actions taken.
+As highlighted in KCSIE Part 4 September 2025, all low-level concerns should also be recorded, including details of the concern, how the concern arose, and the actions taken.
 All records should be reviewed so that patterns of concerning behaviour can be recognised and appropriate action can be taken.